benc-uk/kube-workshop/k3s/01-cluster/readme.md

 ## 🌐Connect to the VM from VSCode

-To make creating files easier on the machine it's recommended to use [VS Code](https://code.visualstudio.com/) Remote extension with SSH to connect to the VM: [Developing on Remote Machines using SSH and Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh)
+To make creating files easier on the machine it's recommended to use [VS Code](https://code.visualstudio.com/) Remote extension with SSH to connect to the VM.
+See the documentation [here](https://code.visualstudio.com/docs/remote/ssh) for more on developing on Remote Machines using SSH and Visual Studio Code.

-It's also highly recommended to get the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools)
+It's also highly recommended to get the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).

 ## 🤘 Set up K3s cluster

-Run all of these commands inside of your VM
+Run all of these commands inside of your VM.

 First, let's install the K3S cluster and tools in the VM: